kiieer/ProjectOne/README.md

 10. completed E2E tests using gherkin and selnium for all user stories.

 ## ADDITIONAL
-1. Your program should be a singleton.
+1. Your program should have a singleton connection utility.
 2. Your program should have a logger.
 3. Your program should implement Bootstrap CSS.